 Managed Workstation Services provide several file service options.

-Starting in FY2016, all file service options have their own rate based on usage.
-Rates are on the service catalog page.
+All file service options have their own rate based on usage.
+Rates are available on the service catalog page.

 - Managed Workstation home directory – user specific file share, typically referred to as the ‘H drive’

 - Managed Workstation Shared File Services – Shared file space, typically referred to as the ‘I drive’